Context-measure: Contextualizing Metric for Camouflage: Meta-Measure Experiments

-$\bullet$ \emph{Evaluation Protocol.} We compute the Spearman rank correlation coefficient $\rho\in [-1,1]$ \cite{best1975algorithm} to quantify the consistency.
-For easier interpretation, we follow \cite{margolin2014evaluate} in defining $\theta = 1 - \rho \in[0,2]$, where lower values indicates better ranking consistency.
-In addition, to facilitate comparative evaluation, this experiment is conducted on two datasets: CamoHR and FMDatabase~\cite{fan2018enhanced} -- the latter being a binary foreground map dataset in salient scenarios that includes human-annotated rankings.
+\textbf{Evaluation Protocol.} We compute Spearman's rank correlation coefficient $\rho$~\cite{best1975algorithm} to quantify the consistency.
+For easier interpretation, we follow \cite{margolin2014evaluate} in defining $\theta = 1 - \rho$, where a lower value indicates greater ranking consistency.

-$\bullet$ \emph{Result Analysis.} As shown in \tabref{tab:result-mm}, column 3, we reproduce the experiment on the FMDatabase dataset.
-The results show that existing metrics generally perform well in salient scenarios, exhibiting high consistency with human judgments.
-However, when applied to camouflage scenes, they exhibit varying degrees of performance fluctuation.
-Taking $E_{\phi}$ as an example, although it integrates both global statistics and local pixel matching, its global modeling is based merely on the mean energy and lacks the encoding of spatial positional information.
-In such complex scenes as camouflage, predicted FM can often be globally consistent but locally mismatched.
-This discrepancy allows background regions to receive undesirably high scores, which leads to evaluation outcomes misaligned with human perception.
-Notably, our measure, $C_{\beta}$, not only surpasses existing metrics in salient scenarios, but also consistently outperforms them in challenging camouflaged scenarios.
-Moreover, when contextualizing for camouflage, the $C_\beta^\omega$ demonstrates superior performance compared to the general $C_\beta$, further validating its effectiveness in perceptually aligned assessment.
+\textbf{Result Analysis.} As shown in \figref{fig:mm1}, existing metrics exhibit varying degrees of inconsistency with human judgment.
+Consider $E_{\phi}$ as an example.
+Although it integrates both global statistics and local pixel matching, its global modeling is based merely on mean energy and lacks spatial positional information.
+In camouflaged scenes, predicted FMs can often be globally consistent but locally mismatched, allowing background regions to receive undesirably high scores and leading to evaluation outcomes misaligned with human perception.
+In contrast, our $C_{\beta}^{\omega}$ achieves the strongest consistency with human judgment on CamoHR, demonstrating a 41\% relative improvement over the best-performing existing metric $F_{\beta}^{\omega}$.
+This validates that incorporating contextual affinity into the evaluation leads to assessments that more faithfully reflect human perception of camouflage difficulty.